 Music Business Teachers

-Pyramind founder and CEO Greg Gordon leads these thought provoking and inspirational series of guest lectures.
-Acting as both instructor and moderator, Greg uses his twenty plus year background as a music producer, engineer and entrepreneur, and now published co-author of the Pyramind Training Series book: Cash Flow - Welcome To The Music Business, to challenge student perspectives on the industry and help them visualize and evolve their career goals.
+Pyramind founder and CEO Greg Gordon leads these thought provoking and inspirational series of classes and guest lectures.
+Acting as both instructor and moderator, Greg uses his twenty plus year background as a music producer, engineer and entrepreneur to challenge student perspectives on the industry and help them visualize and evolve their career goals.

 Read full bio here.

 Steffen is the President and Founder of IDC - Independent Distribution Collective and PSM - Positive Sound Massive Recordings.
 Independent Distribution Collective is a music distribution and marketing company based in San Francisco that offers physical and digital distribution, marketing and promotion, artist development services, and music licensing.
 In business for almost ten years, IDC has made a name for itself by helping independents to play on the same field as major label artists, without the need for major label budgets.
 Steffen provides a framework to help indie artists gain a foothold in an industry that increasingly rewards the efforts of those who are willing to build and maintain their own careers.